 1/3 cup cacao nibs

 Small pinch of sea salt

 While the Quinoa is simmering, combine powdered peanut butter and water in a small bowl.
 Mix well.
-The consistency should be the same as regular peanut butter when it is fully combined.
-If it’s too thin, add more powder.
-If it’s too thick, add a small amount of water.
+The consistency should be similar to regular peanut butter when fully combined.
+If it’s too thin, add a touch more powder.
+If it’s too thick, add a more water.
 Set aside.

 Chop almonds in a food processor until they are small, evenly sized pieces.
 I like to use the ‘pulse function’ to get them broken up.

 Cover a cookie sheet with parchment paper or aluminum foil.
 Set aside.